gokulct27/gokulct27/README.md

-- 👋 Hi, I’m @gokulct27
+- 👋 Hi, I’m @gokulct
-- 👀 I’m interested in ...video games
-- 🌱 I’m currently learning ...data science
+- 🌱 I’m currently doing internship with excelr solutions on data science projects
-- 💞️ I’m looking to collaborate on ...data science projects
+- 💞️ I’m open for full time opertunities on ...data science
 - 📫 How to reach me ...gokulct27@gmail.com

 <!---